Administering a catalog

-- Data policies can protect data from unauthorized access, if your Watson Knowledge Catalog plan enforces data policies for the catalog.
-In a catalog with data policies enforced, only the owners of assets are always granted access to data assets in the catalog.
-All other users are subject to data policies.
-However, policies only apply to data assets in catalogs if data policies are enforced.
+- Data protection policies can protect data from unauthorized access, if your Watson Knowledge Catalog plan include enforcing data protection policies for the catalog.
+In a catalog with data protection policies enforced, only the owners of assets are always granted access to data assets in the catalog.
+All other users are subject to data protection policies.
+However, policies only apply to data assets in catalogs if data protection policies are enforced.

 As a catalog administrator, your duties include:

 - Creating catalogs.
 You must have special permission to create a catalog.
 You might create one comprehensive catalog or multiple catalogs for diverse purposes.